Seashell Wind Chime

 You only have to hold it and know I think of you.

-You never can unwrap it; please keep the ribbon tied.
+can unwrap it; please keep the ribbon tied.

 Just hold the box close to your heart; It's filled with love inside.